Century Center

 Multiple current listing remarks explicitly reference ocean views (e.g., "ocean view", "panoramic view of the ocean", "ocean and convention center view") across the dataset.
 Combined with previously high historical confidence from many separate listings, evidence is strong and consistent across multiple agents and units.

-City views are one of the most consistently documented features in the building.
-Multiple remarks use direct phrases like "city skyline," "city view," and "panoramic views of the city," matching the very high current MLS frequency.
-This is strong evidence of a building-wide view offering.
+City views are one of the most consistently mentioned features in the building.
+Many listings use direct language like "city view," "city skyline," "panoramic views of the city," and "overlooking the city."
+The volume and consistency of mentions across multiple listings indicate this is a reliable building-level feature.

 No listings explicitly use the word 'coastline' or 'shoreline', but 15+ remarks reference oceanfront landmarks and panoramic ocean/beach views (e.g., 'Ala Moana Beach Park', 'ocean'), which reasonably implies coastline/coastal views.
 Because the support is implied rather than explicitly labeled, confidence is moderate (0.78).